-In Scope

-1 Substances used in medicinal products

-2 Substances that support the modeling of concepts in other SNOMED CT hierarchies

-In Scope 3 Substances that support the modeling of the existing herbal products in SNOMED CT Note: 418165002 Herbal medicine agent (substance) is a role and will be replaced in future.
+In Scope 1 Substances that support the modeling of concepts in other SNOMED CT hierarchies including but are not limited to: Medicinal product, Clinical finding, Procedure, Observable Entity, and Specimen.
+2 Substances that support the modeling of the existing herbal products in SNOMED CT Note: 418165002 Herbal medicine agent (substance) is a role and will be replaced in future.
 Its descendants will be retained "as is" until use cases and/or detailed requirements are known.
 Requests for addition of new concepts or for modification of existing concepts will be evaluated on a case-by-case basis.